Ankith-Cirgir/Hack_Chrome/README.md

 # Hack_Chrome
 getting stored passwords from chrome just by running automated script

-## This is no to harm any anyone its just for "EDUCATIONAL PURPOSE".
+## This is no to harm anyone its just for "EDUCATIONAL PURPOSE".

 Here is how to run it on Windows:
 1. Download and extract the file from repo.